 Jason sat there, completely dumbstruck.
 For the first time that day, he was unsure of what to say.

 By now they were already at the front of Odyssey Middle School.
-Instead of driving through the circle drive to drop off like the other parents, Jason started to pull into the visitor’s parking lot.
+Instead of driving in front of the school to drop off Morrie and Suzu, Jason started to pull into the visitor’s parking lot.
 He parked the car in an available space and turned off the engine.
-It was at that moment Morrie tried to get out.
-But Jason had locked all of the doors in the car.
+It was at that moment Morrie tried to get out but Jason had locked all of the car doors.

 “Hey!”
 Morrie’s hand shook the door handle to no avail.